ankane/strong_migrations/README.md

 ### Adding a column with a default value

-Note: This operation is safe in Postgres 11+.
+Note: This operation is safe in Postgres 11+ and MariaDB 10.3.2+ [master].

 #### Bad